 Room ID signs should be mounted on the latch side of the door, with the center of the sign 60 inches from the floor.
 Side edge of sign should be about 2 to 3 inches away from door trim.
 Consistency is key: you want the Braille in a predictable location throughout the building.

-For more detailed information, check out our ADA page here.
+For more detailed information, check out the United State's ADA regulations here.

 Pro Tip: Certain wallpapers and wall surfaces can pose adhesive-mounting problems.
 In addition to the foam tape on the back of the sign, apply nickel-size dots of silicone adhesive on the back of the sign in the areas between the tape.
 The tape will hold the sign to the wall while the silicone sets.
 This will keep your nice signs from falling off the walls!